 The job application process is not something most people really enjoy going through.
 Most people prefer to skip the whole job application process and just start a new job.
 For introverts the job application process is often even more uncomfortable.
 They don’t like to put themselves in the center of attention.
 Answering direct and personal questions in a job interview can feel like an interrogation.
 The job application process is, however a necessary process to link skills, experience and personality to the right job.
 How can introverts improve their job applications?
 Here are some tips to get you started!

-Look for a job that fits your personality
+Search for jobs that fit your introvert personality

 Do not pretend to be an extrovert